Can Chickens Eat Coffee Grounds? (Nutrition, Benefits & Feeding Tips)

 • Herbs – Almost all common herbs are safe for chickens.
 They provide vitamins and minerals and contain medicinal properties.
 Herbs such as thyme, parsley, and rosemary are an excellent addition to your bird’s diet.

 So, can chickens eat coffee grounds?
 The answer is no. Coffee grounds may be an excellent organic material for gardening, but their presence in the yard can harm your flock.
-There are other treats that are beneficial to your chickens so it would be best to stick to those.
+There are other treats that are beneficial to your chickens.

 coffee grounds for chickens